Perdu/Cookinspect/README.md

 This tool takes a lot of inputs from the targeted website and has not been built with security in mind.
 Someone reading this code COULD exploit it.
 Please do not run outside a safe environment, e.g. at least a separate unix user having no right on your system.

 ## Additional notes
 Stage: completed project (2019).
-TCFv2 support might be added later.
+TCFv2 support added in August 2021.

 This was an experimental single-developer research project.
 Direction changed several times during development, so please be very tolerant with code quality.